 She loves all the beautiful animals at the park, but her favorite is Jamaica, a black leopard.
 Debra has known Jamaica since the cat was born in 1992.
 They have been lifelong friends, and both share an affection for the other that cannot be described in words.
 “Jamaica loves me, and that touches my heart!”
 Debbie’s love and passion for the animals at the park are displayed through the bonds and relationships she has built with all of them.

 Serengeti Safari Group

 Courtney, the Serengeti Department Manager, acquired a B.S. from Northern Arizona University, with a double major in political science and animal behavior.
 She joined Out of Africa Wildlife Park in 2007 and applies her knowledge conducting safari tours and leading the Serengeti staff each day.
 Courtney interned at the Hersheypark zoo in Hershey, PA, where she received hands-on training with a variety of animals.

 Courtney believes that wildlife parks are great platforms for conservation and biological education.
 She strives to give visitors an enjoyable experience with the hoofed animals while also encouraging them to do their part in helping with species preservation worldwide.
 At the park, you can find Courtney doing what she loves most, sharing her passion for wildlife with visitors and providing care for a diverse collection of over 85 animals.
-She has a special bond with Kibo, one of the reticulated giraffes, who often surprises visitors by inviting himself inside her Safari tour vehicle for a treat.
+She had a special bond with Kibo, one of the reticulated giraffes, which often surprised visitors by inviting himself inside her Safari tour vehicle for a treat.

 Lauren, the Assistant Manager of the Serengeti Group, has been with Out of Africa Wildlife Park since 2007.
 With a graduate degree from Northern Arizona University in zoology, she is a tremendous asset to the park.
 Her prior knowledge of animal behavior and care came from 10 years of working with horses.